 A map of the surroundings can be found at Time and Place.

 The city of Düsseldorf itself is Germany's epicenter for Japan and therefore the perfect location to hold DoKomi.
-More than 6000 japanese live in Düsseldorf, featuring the largest japanese community within the country that way.
+More than 8000 Japanese people live in Düsseldorf, featuring the largest Japanese community within the country that way.

-This is also the reason, why Japantag, Europa's largest japanese street festival is held yearly in Düsseldorf with more than 750.000 people attending.
-Of course they can't miss out Germany's largest anime and japan-expo then, right? :3
+This is also the reason, why Japantag, Europe's largest Japanese street festival is held yearly in Düsseldorf with more than 750,000 people attending.
+Of course they can't miss out DoKomi, Germany's largest anime and Japan-expo then, right? :3